gotonode/creatures/README.md

 When opening a database (file), the app empties the list of existing Pokémon.
 For production use, a check should be performed if the user wants to load a new database when existing, modified data would be destroyed.

 When changes have been made, and the app is asked to close, it should ask the user if he/she wants to save the changes made to the data prior to closing down.

+Pokémon's types (primary and secondary) really should be normalized (database design), but the scope of this project doesn't allow/require that.

 Upon adding new Pokémon to the system, checks should be made if an ID/name already exists in the database.
 Should we allow more than one Pokémon of the same ID and/or name to be added?